-Growing up as a native of Athens, Heery’s Clothes Closet was always a favorite when shopping downtown (especially during their half-price sale).
+Growing up as a native of Athens, Heery’s Clothes Closet was always a favorite of mine when shopping downtown (especially during their half-price sale).
 Even if we couldn’t afford the merchandise, my friends and I loved to browse the new designer fashions.
-This held true throughout college, and I even recently started working there as a part-time sales associate.
+This held true throughout college, and I recently started working there as a part-time sales associate.
 Although I love the clothing they sell and follow all of Heery’s social media accounts, I discovered that not many of my peers in college did the same.
 In fact, one demographic I rarely see shopping in Heery’s is college students.
-This could be because of the high-end prices, that many students don’t want to spend their hard-earned money on.
-But Heery’s does have some moderately priced clothing that not many people know about, as it’s not usually broadcasted on any social media site.
+This could be because of the high-end prices that many students don’t want to spend their hard-earned money on.
+However, Heery’s does have some moderately priced clothing that not many people know about, as it’s not usually broadcasted on any social media site.
 This got me thinking, could Heery’s improve its collegiate outreach by being more involved in social media?

 No matter how well a store can advertise their clothes, some students understandably still won’t pay the high prices associated with designer clothing.
 Luckily for Heery’s, college students are not their key demographic.
 Although this could be a profitable market for them, Heery’s has generated a loyal customer base over the past 50 years they’ve been open, so they’re definitely doing something right.